MehrdadAlvandipour/wasm-gol/README.md

 Then check http://localhost:8080/

-If you are already using 8080, modify "start" under "scripts" in www/package.json use another port e.g. 8090:
+If you are already using 8080, modify "start" under "scripts" in www/package.json to use another port e.g. 8090:

 ```
 //..